-Kristen Weaverling joined the Iowa Environmental Council in 2020 as a Clean Energy Field Organizer and is now in the role of the Energy Communications Coordinator.
-In her prior role, she spent several years implementing energy efficiency programs for small business customers on behalf of utility companies here in Iowa.
-She also has a background in the nonprofit sector, having served as a volunteer manager for a reputable nonprofit as well as completing a term with AmeriCorps in eastern Iowa.
-Kristen holds a B.S.
-Geography from the University of Iowa, along with certificates in both Sustainability and Human Rights.
-In her free time, you can find her rehabilitating her 1890’s Victorian home or planning her next international trip.
+Kristen Weaverling joined the Iowa Environmental Council in 2020 and now serves as the Energy Communications Manager for the council.
+Prior to joining IEC, she spent several years implementing energy efficiency programs for small business customers on behalf of utility companies here in Iowa.
+She also has a background in the nonprofit sector, having served as a volunteer manager for a large nonprofit as well as completing a service term with AmeriCorps in eastern Iowa.
+Kristen holds a B.S. in Geography from The University of Iowa, along with certificates in both Sustainability and Human Rights.
+In her free time, you can find her rehabilitating her 1890s Victorian home or planning her next international trip.

 Read blog posts by Kristen.

 Passionate about protecting Iowa’s environment?
-Join our team.
+Check here for opportunities to join our team.